wangruinju/type-theme/_posts/2017-11-27-data-structure.md

 ---
 layout: post
-title: Data Structure (Draft)
+title: Data Structure
 tags: [data-science, leetcode]
 ---

-Before I decided to make data science as my career goal, I was Physics PhD who did a lot of tool operations and optical measurements.
-Coding is not a daily work for me.
-I want to introduce a little bit about my background and encourage people who have the same backgroud like me or is a new learner in data structure.
-Before learning data structure, I have known some basic knowlege about Matlab and C. I used Matlab to visualize 2D electronic signal in my daily PhD life.
-When I was freshman at Nanjing University, I had a really bad experience of learning C langurange and wasted a lot of time debuging the synatax.
+Before I decided to set data science as my career goal, I was a Physics PhD who did a lot of tool operations and optical measurements in semiconducting field.
+Coding was not a daily work for me.
+Here I introduced a little about my background to encourage people with a similar background or just as new learners in coding.
+Before learning data structure, I have known some basic knowledge about Matlab and C. I used Matlab to visualize two-dimensional electronic signal in the experiments.
+When freshman at Nanjing University, I had a really bad experience of learning C langurange and wasted a lot of time just debuging the synatax.
 Anyway, I was new to data structure before 2017 spring.

-Therefore, there is no hard thing until you enter that comfortable zone.
-The following is my learning experience of data structure.
-Still thanks to Zhijun Yin and Lingjun Fu, I learn a lot from them about where to start learning Python.
-Python has gained great attention in the data science field since 2016 and have a trend over R recently.
-For people who want to learn some resources about R, I will update it in other blogs.
+Therefore, there is no hard thing until you leave the comfortable zone.
+Thanks to Zhijun Yin and Lingjun Fu, I learned a lot from them about where to learn Python.
+Python has gained great attention in the data science field since 2016 and has a trend over R recently.
+For people who want to learn some resources about R, I will update it in the blogs later.

 # Online Courses

-There are many online resources in MOOC and open courses.

 * [Google 3-Day Python](https://developers.google.com/edu/python/)

 **Estimated time: 6 hours**

 The first I would recommend is the Google Python education.
 It allows you to get familar with Python in a few class and have some hands-on experience.
-Here you will learn basic knowledge about string, list, set, dict and some re expressions.
+Here you will learn some basic knowledge about string, list, set, dict and re-expressions.
 The homework is also great to give a try.

 * [Learn Python the Hard Way](https://learnpythonthehardway.org/)

 **Estimated time: unknown**

-Another great resourse is learn Python the hard way.
-I learn about how to print your results using Python.
+Another great resourse is to follow "learn Python the hard way".
+I learned about how to print your results using Python.
 If you are familar with this part, you can skip it.

 * [MIT Introduction to Algorithms](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-spring-2008/)